 Directed by Richard Boleslawski (once a lancer in the Tsar’s Polish cavalry), it was produced by David O. Selznick—whose perfectionism could drive underlings to enlist in the cavalry— and he had a vexing time with the whirling diva demands of an unhappy Marlene.
 Her pouts—she famously declared the script ’twash’—emboldened other cast members to similarly argue.
 Hassles with peevish actors and 120-degree weather, and the technical demands of the new 3-strip Technicolor sent the erstwhile intimate-scaled drama nearly 20% over budget to a whopping cost of $2,200,000.
 Earnings came in a disappointing 36th for the year.
 Selznick consoled himself with the cinematography Oscar, nominations for Assistant Director (Eric Stacey) and Music Score (Max Steiner) and with the receipts and plaudits for Little Lord Fauntleroy and A Tale Of Two Cities.

-* The book came from the fevered and fertile output of Robert Smythe Hitchens, who created 37 novels, including “An Imaginative Man”, which has its sex-crazed hero go insane in Cairo and bash his head against the Great Sphinx.
+* The script whirled by W.P.
+Lipscomb and Lynn Riggs adapted the book that came from the fevered and fertile output of Robert Smythe Hitchens, who created 37 novels, including “An Imaginative Man”, which has its sex-crazed hero go insane in Cairo and bash his head against the Great Sphinx.